MarcMeszaros/nectar-frontend-challenge/README.md

 ## Backend:
 - The data is provided by a mock API.
-- You need nodejs 4+ installed to run the mock API.
+- You need nodejs 8.5+ installed to run the mock API.
-- Run `npm install` then `npm run serve`, the mock API details from the mocking tool will be available at `http://localhost:3001`.
+- Run `npm install` then `npm run mock-api`.
-- The actual API endpoints will be available at `https://localhost:3001/v1`
+- The API endpoints will be available at `http://localhost:3000/`

 ## Frontend:
 - We will show a list of products in inventory retrieved from the server.